 James: Yuri, thank you.
 It’s a pleasure to be speaking with you and great to have known your work for a number of years and to have more recently gotten to see you and meet you in person.
 Lovely to be speaking.

 Yuri: Absolutely, likewise.
 I’m pretty thrilled because what you guys have done with Hungry for Change and Food Matters is really incredible.
 You’ve really, I think, raised the awareness and consciousness of a lot of the stuff that maybe a smaller segment of the population knows about, but you guys have done a great job at getting this out to such a mass audience.
 I just want to commend you on that.

 James: Thanks.
 I really appreciate that coming from yourself.
 It was born out of a passion of us wanting to help get this message to my father.
-Like you said, there is a group of us that has access to this and understands this information, but in the information age that we live in, there is literally so much information that’s fed to us on a daily basis.
+As you said, there is a group of us that has access to this and understands this information, but in the information age that we live in, there is literally so much information that’s fed to us on a daily basis.